Muitai/ProjektGPB1/README.md

   Description:

-      Hastur's Ritual is an small RPG Adventure who based on a top-down-tile-graphics which used a own battle system and spawn system.
+      Hastur's Ritual is an small RPG Adventure, based on a top-down-tile-graphics which uses its own battle system and spawn system.
-      There are a lot of quests that the adventurer must finish to be come to the end.
+      There are a lot of quests that the adventurer must finish to come to the end.